rathgar/wordpress-heroku/wp-content/plugins/addthis-follow/readme.txt

 Filters allow developers to hook into this plugin's functionality in upgrade-safe ways to define very specific behavior by writing their own PHP code snippets.

 Developer <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.filters.md">documentation</a> on our filters is available.
 This documentation lists all the filters for our plugins.
-This plugin does not include filters for sharing tools or recommended content.
+This plugin does not include filters for follow tools or related post tools.

 = Are there widgets? =

 Yes!
 There are widgets available for all AddThis inline tools (the ones that don't float on the page).

-If you register with an AddThis Pro account, you'll also see widgets for our Pro tools.

 Developer <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.widgets.md">documentation</a> on our widgets is also available.
 This documentation lists all the widgets for our plugins.
-This plugin does not include widgets for sharing tools or recommended content.
+This plugin does not include widgets for follow tools or related post tools.

 = Are there shortcodes? =

 Yes!
 There are lots of shortcodes in this plugin.
 There are shortcodes are available for all AddThis inline tools (the ones that don't float on the page).

-If you register with an AddThis Pro account, the shortcodes for our Pro tools will work for you, too.

 See our <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.shortcodes.md">documentation</a> on our shortcodes.
 This documentation lists all the shortcodes for our plugins.
-This plugin does not include shortcodes for sharing tools or recommended content.
+This plugin does not include shortcodes for share tools or related post tools.

 == Changelog ==

+= 4.1.8 =
+* Fixed a bug where a script tag causes browser errors in certain circumstances

+= 4.1.7 =
+* Fixed a bug where previewing a new post may remove tools

+= 4.1.6 =
+* Removed Pro features and country dropdown menu for registration page

+= 4.1.5 =
+* Updated yaml configs and added script tag to login page

+= 4.1.4 =
+* Remove uninstallation hook

+= 4.1.3 =
+* Added actviation/deactivation/uninstallation hook
+* Upadate readme.txt and screenshots

 = 4.1.2 =
 * Updated error messaging that is no longer relevant regarding related post tools